Total Reward Statements

 What you can do is display any courses and qualifications your company is footing the bill for.
 This evidences how much you’re investing in your team.
 Doing so will go a long way towards showing staff how invested you are in their future.

-Praise & Recognition Tools
+Praise and Recognition Tools

 Giving your employees appreciation through recognition is a fantastic way of showing staff they’re valued.
 However, it’s an element of your company culture that can’t really be measured.
 Nevertheless, your Total Reward Statement should have a section for Intangible Rewards.